Dogs in distress

 Most recently, in May 2024, we rushed emergency funds to continue feeding the area’s 200 dogs, and to provide crucial veterinary care for those facing life-threatening injuries.

 Fallen Angels Pet Rescue works in South Africa’s Western Cape, mostly in deeply impoverished urban areas.
 The organization focuses on the rescue, rehabilitation and rehoming of domestic animals that are FALLEN: Forgotten, Abandoned / Abused, Lost, Lonely, Emaciated, and Neglected.
-Network for Animals has supported Fallen Angels for the past seven years by providing food, funding sterilization drives and assisting with emergency dog and cat rescues and rehabilitation.
+Fallen Angels has relied heavily on Network for Animals for the past seven years by providing food, funding sterilization drives, and assisting with emergency dog and cat rescues and rehabilitation.
 We also recently raised funds for a crucial vaccination campaign amidst a horrific distemper outbreak, helping to save the lives of 1,000 dogs.

 Fur-Get-Me-Knot